miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/ASC/Notes/ASC Notes.md

 ## ASC Clarifications

+General:
-Fiecare cifra in hexa =
+	- Fiecare cifra in hexa = 4 cifre in binar (a DB 12h  - - - - - - - - 1 byte)
+	-